xwl42/tp/docs/UserGuide.md

 ### Deleting a student : `delete`

-Deletes the specified student from the address book.
+Deletes the specified student from LambdaLab.

 Format: `delete INDEX`

-* Deletes the person at the specified `INDEX`.
-The index refers to the index number shown in the **displayed** person list.
+* Deletes the student at the specified `INDEX`.
+The index refers to the index number shown in the **displayed** student list.
 The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `delete 2` deletes the 2nd person in the address book.
+* `list` followed by `delete 2` deletes the 2nd student in the LambdaLab.
-* `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.
+* `find Betsy` followed by `delete 1` deletes the 1st student in the results of the `find` command.

 Error Messages:

 * Missing fields & Non-positive index: \
   `Invalid command format!
-    delete: Deletes the person identified by the index number used in the displayed person list.
+    delete: Deletes the student identified by the index number used in the displayed student list.
     Parameters: INDEX (must be a positive integer)
     Example: delete 1`
 *  Index out of range: \
-  `The person index provided is invalid`
+  `The student index provided is invalid`

 ### Clearing all entries : `clear`

-Clears **all** entries from the address book, leaving it completely empty.
+Clears **all** entries from LambdaLab, leaving it completely empty.

 Format: `clear`

 <box type="warning" seamless>

 **Caution:**
-This command will remove **all** entries from the address book.
+This command will remove **all** entries from LambdaLab.
 If mistakenly performed, type `undo` **immediately** before using another data-modifying command.
 </box>